volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Timing are managed by CRtc a derived class from rtc from RTClib.

 The wifi : after a long expectation where I navigate between station mode or softAP mode.
-Finally, i activate the 2 mode simultaneously.
+Finally, i activate the 2 modes simultaneously.

 ===========================